scaffold-eth/scaffold-eth-typescript/README.md

 - 📝 Edit your frontend `MainPage.tsx` in `packages/vite-app-ts/src`
 - 💼 Edit your deployment scripts in `packages/hardhat-ts/deploy`
 - 📱 Open http://localhost:3000 to see the app
-- 👷🏽‍♂️ run `yarn hardhat` to get a list of all the tasks
+- 👷🏽‍♂️ run `yarn hardhat` to get a list of all the tasks.
+Run `yarn hardhat taskname` to run the task.

 ## Guides